What is Gestalt therapy?

 The therapist will pay a lot of attention to how you and she interact – and invite you to notice some of the ways this happens (known as the phenomenological approach).
 She will from time to time invite you to try a different way of interacting, solely as exploration and without any ‘right or wrong’ expectation.
 This is the ‘experimental’ stance, one of the hallmarks of gestalt therapy.

 In learning how you respond to another, you may discover which of your needs you are meeting, and which you are unaware of, or setting aside.
 You will practice moment-by-moment awareness, and use this to discover new relational possibilities.
-This art of dialogue as practiced in a gestalt therapy session uses awareness, the therapist’s skill in attuning to the client, the client’s expert knowledge on themselves and their context, and the commitment of both to explore the unfolding experience.
+This art of dialogue as practiced in a gestalt therapy session uses awareness, the therapist’s skill in attuning to the person in therapy, the person's expert knowledge on themselves and their context, and the commitment of both to explore the unfolding experience.

-While many gestalt therapists will not require, at the outset, a complete history of the client’s life, most importantly they will want to hear what meaning the client makes today of their experiences.
-That meaning naturally evolves from session to session, as does the client’s relational style and their awareness of themselves in relation to others.
+Gestalt is a present-centred approach.
+While many gestalt therapists will not require, at the outset, a complete history of the person’s life, most importantly they will want to hear what meaning the person makes today of their experiences.
+That meaning naturally evolves from session to session, as does the person’s relational style and their awareness of themselves in relation to others.

 Gestalt therapy work can be brief or medium to long-term.
 It can be time-bound or open-ended.
-The length, frequency and duration of sessions are agreed between client and therapist, will vary from client to client, and are always negotiable.
+The length, frequency and duration of sessions are agreed between therapist and person in therapy, will vary from person to person, and are always negotiable.

 - a growing sense of your own capacity to manage your life and make choices